 Collection companies usually employ some form of motorised collection device to assist in handling the trolleys, such as a tractor or other vehicle towing a specially-designed trailer.

-The potential hazards associated with shopping trolley collection can include:
+The hazards associated with shopping trolley collection and management are often overlooked.

 - hazardous manual tasks and musculoskeletal disorder (MSD)

 - vehicular traffic